-The network throughput to each server varies depending on which Cloud Server plan you select.
+The network throughput to each server varies depending on which VPS hosting plan you select.
 The larger the Cloud Server chosen, the larger your Internet connection will be.
-Please refer to our cloud server pricing section for details.
+Please refer to our virtual private server pricing section for details.

 Why do Windows servers cost more than Linux servers?

-Most Linux cloud hosting distributions have no associated licensing cost.
-Microsoft charges a license fee for each Windows cloud server used.
+Most Linux VPS distributions have no associated licensing cost.
+Microsoft charges a license fee for each Windows VPS used.

 Where can I read more about the Atlantic.Net Cloud API?